UK Visa Information

 If you are a visa national or a non-visa national, you will need a UK visa to study in the United Kingdom.
 Please see the UK Government website for more information.

 Students applying for a study visa must participate in at least 15 hours of English Language courses per week.
 Please see our Course options for more information.
 Similarly, students travelling on a tourist visa can study, however, there are limitations.
 Please contact us directly for more information.

 If you want to study for fewer than 6 months you can apply for a Short-Term Study Visa (6 months).
 Non-visa nationals can get this visa at the airport when entering the country.
 Visa nationals must apply for this visa before they travel.

 However, if you want to study for longer than 6 months, you can apply for the Short-Term Study Visa (up to 11 months).
 Students cannot get this type of visa at the airport when entering the UK.
 Therefore, you must apply for this visa in your country.

 In order to apply for a UK visa, there are some things that you will need.
 Firstly, you must be over 18, (if you are under 18 you can only apply for a Child Visitor Visa).
 Secondly, you must be enrolled at a language school.
-Moreover, you must be enrolled in a school which is accredited by an organisation which is approved by the UK Border Agency.
-For example, the British Council.
+You must also be enrolled in a school which is accredited by an organisation which is approved by the UK Border Agency, for example, the British Council.
 Rose of York is accredited by the British Council.
 You do not need a minimum level of English to apply for this visa.

-Furthermore, you must show proof that you are a genuine student and have enough funds to support yourself for the duration of your course.
-For London, this is amount calculated at around £1,020 per each month of your stay.
-To prove you have enough money you will need to show bank statements for several months.
-These statements must have evidence of enough savings to support yourself during your studies.
+You must show proof that you are a genuine student and have enough money to support yourself for all of your course.
+For London, this amount is about £1,020 for each month of your stay.
+To prove you have enough money you will need to show your bank statements for the past few months.
+These statements must have evidence of enough money to support yourself during your studies.

 And finally, you also need to show evidence that you have the intention of returning to your country once you have completed your course.
 This could include: